rackerlabs/support-how-to/content/cloud-block-storage/cloud-block-storage-faq.md

 #### When I am using a volume, how can I know how much space I have left?

-You can verify a volume's capacity and available space using basic system commands available via their Cloud Server operating system:
+You can verify a volume's capacity and available space by using basic system commands available through their Cloud Server operating system:

--   In Linux CLI: From a terminal window, run the "df -h" command and note the Size, Used, Avail, and Capacity of the storage volume
+-   In the Linux&reg; CLI: From a terminal window, run the `df -h` command and note the **Size**, **Used**, **Avail**, and **Capacity** of the storage volume.
--   Windows Explorer: Right-click on drive icon and select "Properties," and note Capacity, Free space, and Used space
+-   In Windows&reg; Explorer: Right-click on the drive icon and select **Properties** and note **Capacity**, **Free space**, and **Used space**.

 #### Is there a limit to the number, frequency or size of snapshots that can be taken on a volume?

-There is a limit of 5000 snapshots per volume and no more than one snapshot can be started at a time.
+There is a limit of 5000 snapshots per volume and you can start only one snapshot at a time.

-#### Can I utilize a software RAID to improve the I/O performance of my SATA Cloud Block Storage volumes?
+#### Can I use a software RAID to improve the I/O performance of my SATA Cloud Block Storage volumes?

 Yes.
-However at some point the cost benefit of utilizing multiple less expensive SATA volumes in a RAID configuration will be outweighed by the benefit of utilizing a single higher I/O SSD volume.
+However at some point the cost benefit of utilizing multiple less expensive SATA volumes in a RAID configuration is outweighed by the benefit of using a single higher I/O SSD volume.
 If you want to increase the I/O performance of your storage volumes, we encourage you to use higher performing SSD volumes for increased disk I/O.